Skip to main content

 Adding choices requires setting with a type and a value.
 It's recommended that you use matching types.

-To response to choices, it's the same as responding to the option like earlier but look out for the values that were set in your choices.
+To respond to choices, it's the same as responding to the option like earlier but look out for the values that were set in your choices.

 warning